austinmargarone/web3sire/README.md

-# digital_rain
+# Web3Sire

 ## Overview

-Welcome to digital_rain!
+Welcome to Web3Sire!
 This repository houses the codebase for my project, currently under construction.
 I am diligently working to deliver an exceptional experience.

 ![Brick](brick.jpg)